dnslink-std/js/README.md

                           specified at random.
 More about specifying
                           servers in the dns-query docs: [1]
     --debug, -d           Render log output to stderr in the specified format.
-    --key, -k             Only render one particular dnslink key.
+    --ns, -n              Only render one particular DNSLink namespace.
-    --first               Only render the first of the defined dnslink key.
+    --first               Only render the first of the defined DNSLink namespace.

     [1]: https://github.com/martinheidegger/dns-query#string-endpoints